-For the past 10 years, the Michigan Soybean On-farm Research program (formerly known as SMaRT) has evaluated the yield and income benefits of new products, practices and equipment in on-farm research trials.
+For the past 11 years, the Michigan Soybean On-farm Research program (a partnership between Michigan State University Extension and the Michigan Soybean Committee) has evaluated the yield and income benefits of new products, practices and equipment in on-farm research trials.
 The on-farm research projects are selected based on input from soybean producers and agribusiness agronomists.
-The projects we plan to conduct in 2021 are summarized below.
+We summarized the input received from more than 300 producers and agronomists to identify the 13 projects listed below that we plan to conduct in 2022.

-This project will evaluate the performance of Saltro, a new seed treatment from Syngenta on sites having a history of moderate to severe sudden death syndrome and have soybean cyst nematode present.
-Saltro will be provided.
+This project will compare the performance of Saltro from Syngenta to ILeVO from BASF on sites having a history of moderate to severe sudden death syndrome (SDS) and have soybean cyst nematode (SCN) present.
+Both Saltro and ILeVO will be provided.

 2x2 starter fertilizer

-This project will evaluate the yield and income benefits of adding a foliar fertilizer (NDemand 88 from Wilbur Ellis) to a post-emergence herbicide application.
-The NDemand 88 will be provided to cooperators.
+This project will evaluate the yield and income benefits of adding a biological product (STIMULATE from GarrCo Products) to a post-emergence herbicide application.
+The STIMULATE will be provided to cooperators.

 Cover crop (cereal rye)

-This project will determine the yield, income and soybean cyst nematode population suppression benefits of adding a cereal rye cover crop prior to planting soybean.
-The trial should be conducted in fields with confirmed presence of soybean cyst nematode and the rye should be planted in alternating strips in late summer (after wheat or inter-planted into corn) or in the fall following corn harvest.
+This project will determine the yield, income and SCN population suppression benefits of adding a cereal rye cover crop prior to planting soybean.
+The trial should be conducted in fields with confirmed presence of SCN and the rye should be planted in alternating strips in late summer (after wheat or inter-planted into corn) or in the fall following corn harvest.
 The strips should be wider than the combine header.